 Dredging operation in the borrow materials site and in the project area will generate unsuitable materials.
 This may cause disturbance of the sea bed and potentially increase turbidity and total suspended solids in the vicinity of the project area.
-Silt is of major concern, which is the solid waste from dredging of undesired sea bed
+Silt is of major concern, which is the solid waste from dredging of undesired sea bed materials.
+Silt curtains will be used as waste management method to contain the dispersal of these materials.
 Waste management procedures for hazardous, solid and domestic wastes generated during construction period are as follows: